 If the tensor keyword is specified, then the scalar Rg value is not calculated, but an Rg tensor is instead calculated for each chunk.
 The formula for the components of the tensor is the same as the above formula, except that (Ri - Rcm)^2 is replaced by (Rix - Rcmx) * (Riy - Rcmy) for the xy component, etc. The 6 components of the tensor are ordered xx, yy, zz, xy, xz, yz.

 The coordinates of an atom contribute to Rg in “unwrapped” form, by using the image flags associated with each atom.
 See the dump custom command for a discussion of “unwrapped” coordinates.
 See the Atoms section of the read_data command for a discussion of image flags and how they are set for each atom.
 You can reset the image flags (e.g. to 0) before invoking this compute by using the set image command.

 The simplest way to output the results of the compute gyration/chunk calculation to a file is to use the fix ave/time command, for example:

 compute cc1 all chunk/atom molecule compute myChunk all gyration/chunk cc1 fix 1 all ave/time 100 1 100 c_myChunk file tmp.out mode vector

 This compute calculates a global vector if the tensor keyword is not specified and a global array if it is.
 The length of the vector or number of rows in the array = the number of chunks Nchunk as calculated by the specified compute chunk/atom command.
 If the tensor keyword is specified, the global array has 6 columns.
 The vector or array can be accessed by any command that uses global values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.